ahmadiehsan/personal_docs/docs/data_science/ai/neural_network/fine_tuning/_overview.md

 ## Usage

-- When the pretrained model doesn’t perform well on a specific task out of the box.
+- When the pretrained model doesn't perform well on a specific task out of the box.
 - If you have access to a moderately sized or large labeled dataset for your target task.
 - For complex tasks that require significant task-specific adjustment of the original model weights.